fvwmorg/fvwmorg.github.io/documentation/faq/FAQ.md

   command to further reduce color use.

   Other things you may want to do:
-    + Always run Netscape with the "-install" argument.
+    + Always run Firefox with the "-install" argument.
     + If you use an image on your screen background, reduce the number of colors it uses.
 For xv add the "-nc nn" argument.
 For xli use the "-colors nn" argument.